 These fried gluten free donuts are slightly crisp on the outside and soft and fluffy on the inside.
 These are donut shop quality donuts that taste incredible.
 Coat them in powdered sugar or cinnamon sugar for delicious old-fashioned gluten free donuts flavor!

-When is the last time you had an old-fashioned donut?
+When was the last time you had an old-fashioned donut?
 For me, it feels like ages ago, even before we went gluten free.
 We used to buy those snack-sized Hostess powdered sugar donuts called Donettes.
 If you remember those too, you are really going to love this gluten free fried donuts recipe!

 If you love fried desserts as much as I do, you will also want to try this Gluten Free Funnel Cakes recipe!

 Why These Gluten Free Donuts Are Great:

 - They have that fried, crispy outside that is as good as store-bought donuts in a bakery.
 Everyone will love this simple gluten donut recipe!

 - You can flavor these donuts in so many ways.

 - Make these gluten free donuts with yeast recipe ring-shaped, or you can make them circle-shaped without the holes and make Gluten Free Jelly Donuts.

 - These gluten free yeast donuts are freezable.
 (They reheat best in an air-fryer if you freeze them.)